Bappa-Kamba/ed-tech/README.md

 ## NOTE:
 This project is for educational/demo purposes and does not yet carry a license.
 Contact the author if you'd like to reuse parts of the project.
+For best experience with the AI bot, create new lessons with meeaningful contents.
+DO NOT rely on the seeded lessons.

 ## 🙌 Acknowledgements
 - DeepSeek R1 Model